A simple gravitational self-decoherence model: Brief review on composed quantum systems

-where $\psi(\mathbf{r}, t) \in L^2(\mathbb{R}^3)$ and~$\Tilde{\psi}(\{\Tilde{\mathbf{r}}_k\}, t) \in \bigotimes_{\ell = 1}^{N - 1} L^2(\mathbb{R}^3)$ are the CoM and relative wavefunctions, normalized as
+where~$\psi(\mathbf{r}, t) \in L^2(\mathbb{R}^3)$ and~$\Tilde{\psi}(\{\Tilde{\mathbf{r}}_k\}, t) \in \bigotimes_{\ell = 1}^{N - 1} L^2(\mathbb{R}^3)$ are the~CoM and relative wavefunctions, normalized as

-and satisfying the corresponding Schr{\"o}dinger equations:
+and satisfying the corresponding Schr{\" o}dinger equations:

 respectively.
-Using Eqs.~\eqref{N2}-\eqref{N3} in Eq.~\eqref{N1}, the normalization constant is fixed as~$C = (m_N / m)^{3/2}$~\cite{2014-giulini}.
-In what follows, we will focus on the CoM degrees of freedom for a particle at a uniform external potential, neglecting the relative ones.
+Using Eqs.~\eqref{N2} and~\eqref{N3} in Eq.~\eqref{N1}, the normalization constant is fixed as~$C = (m_N / m)^{3 / 2}$~\cite{2014-giulini}.
+In what follows, we will focus on the~CoM~degrees of freedom for a particle at a uniform external potential, neglecting the relative degrees of freedom.

-\textbf{A gravitational self-decoherence mechanism:} The crux assumption of our model is that each quantum particle gravitationally interacts with a virtual clone of itself.
-The clones emulate the particles' quantum gravitational fields, eventually stealing some of their coherence.
-By this token, a nonrelativistic quantum particle will no longer be described by a wavefunction~$\psi(\mathbf{r}, t) \in L^2(\mathbb{R}^3)$ satisfying Eq.~\eqref{SE2}.
-Instead, both particle and clone must be considered together and described by a combined wavefunction~$\Psi(\mathbf{r}, \Bar{\mathbf{r}}, t) \in L^2(\mathbb{R}^3) \otimes L^2(\mathbb{R}^3)$, normalized as